lukaszrohan-glitch/PyCharmMiscProject/QUICKSTART.md

-# Arkuszownia SMB - Quick Start Guide
+# Synterra - Quick Start Guide

 ## For Windows Users (5 minutes to production)